BinarSkugga/RedMinerIDLE/README.md

 <sup>1</sup> The teamredminer program do not listen to the STDIN, meaning its impossible to send the `q` command to it.
 Because of this, any overclocking setting set as argument on the `teamredminer.exe` program won't be properly reverted.

 ## Setting the windows task
+If you don't want to start the program and/or see the console when its running, you can use the vanilla Task Scheduler to start it when you open your computer (its reliable for this).
 Create a Task in your Task Scheduler on Windows.
 For the general setup, make sure to set the following:

 * Run only when user is logged in
 * Run with highest privileges